-Students that are currently active in a degree or certificate program may add an additional major (degree or certificate) by submitting an Admission application to the Office of Admissions.
+Students that are currently active in a degree or certificate program may add an additional major (degree or certificate) by completing a Change of Major form with an academic advisor.

-The deadline for adding a major in order to be active in the newly added major in the current term is the last day of add/drop period (evening) for the fall and spring semesters
+The deadline for adding a major to be active in the newly added major in the current term is the last day of add/drop period (evening) for the fall and spring semesters

 The deadline for adding a major to be active in the newly added major in the current term if the term is summer is the last day of add/drop for summer session III (6W2)

 A student must be active in the newly added major during the term in which they plan to graduate from that major.
 Please meet with your academic advisor regularly to ensure you are active in the right major(s).
 Submitting a Change of Major form for the purpose of adding an additional major after the deadline will result in the effective date of the additional major being the next academic term, and review/awarding of the certificate or degree in the next academic term.

 Graduation Application Deadlines:

 For Fall/December Graduation: The last day to apply to graduate in fall/December will be the last day of Day/Evening/Online Final Exams for the fall semester